The Life of the Living Room

 bore the weight of friends

 in the living room of this conversation.

-They're no longer here but to evoke them
+They're not here anymore but to evoke them

 fills a book with quotations

-fills this moment to the brim with laughter;
+with laughter it fills this moment to the brim;